 5. Money

-Depending on the position, you can earn between $10,000 and $40,000 a year.
+You can earn between $10,000 and $40,000 a year, depending on the position.

 How much does a finance internship pay?

 Let’s start by listing the average salary of a finance intern.
 According to Glassdoor, the average salary for a finance intern is $28,500 per year.
 The average compensation varies by location and industry.
 For example, the average salary for a finance intern in the finance sector is $32,000 per year.
-So if you’re looking for a finance internship program, here are the different options available:
+So, if you’re looking for a finance internship program, here are the different options available:

 • Finance internship programs in your city